RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 # OpenShift Installation and Google Cloud settings

-Login to gcloud or use Cloud Shell
+Login to gcloud or use Cloud Shell.

 ```bash
 gcloud auth login